Antônio Carlos Magalhães Neto: Mayor of Salvador

 He was a candidate for mayor of Salvador in 2008, although he didn't make it through the second round.
 With 99% of the votes counted, he got 26% against around of 30% of his opponents.
 In the second round, he supported João Henrique Carneiro (PMDB).

 In 2012, he was elected as Mayor of Salvador in the second round, with 53% of the votes, against 46% of his opponent, Nelson Pelegrino (PT).

 In 2016, he was reelected Mayor of Salvador in the first round with 75% of the votes, against 15% of his opponent, Alice Portugal (PCdoB).

 According to poll organization Vox Populi, ACM Neto was considered twice in a row (2013 and 2014) the best rated mayor in Brazil, with approval of 61% of Salvador, which gave him strength to run for a second term in 2016 and a possible term for governor or senator in 2018.
 In 2015, the good performance was repeated and overcame.
 According to Instituto Paraná, Neto has 84.7% of approval between the population of Salvador.

+He was succeeded by his vice-mayor, Bruno Soares Reis.